The availability of good transportation

 Metro Denver’s extensive transportation

-for the region’s residents to get around using a
+easier for the region’s residents to get around

-project in 2006 brought light rail to the metro
+T-REX project in 2006 brought light rail to

-122 miles of new commuter rail and light
+to build 122 miles of new commuter rail

-parking spaces at light rail and bus stations,
+21,000 new parking spaces at light rail and

 Metro Denver’s network of streets, freeways